servalproject/batphone/CURRENT-RELEASE.md

  * **Google Nexus 1**: does not interoperate well with HTC/Google G1.

-The following devices have major known problems in this or prior releases:
+The following devices have major known problems when attempting to use ad-hoc Wi-Fi in this or prior releases:

  * HTC Wildfire A3335